Cookies and how they Benefit You

 It may be that you concerns around cookies relate to so called "spyware".
 Rather than switching off cookies in your browser you may find that anti-spyware software achieves the same objective by automatically deleting cookies considered to be invasive.
 Learn more about managing cookies with antispyware software.

-This is a web analytics service provided by Google, Inc. Google Analytics sets a cookie in order to evaluate use of those services and compile a report for us.
-Opt-out of Google Analytics cookies.
+Google Analytics is a web analytics service provided by Google, Inc. It sets a cookie in order to evaluate use of those services and compile a report for us.
+Opt-out of Google Analytics cookies

 ||A piece of code for your website that lets you measure, optimise and build audiences for your advertising campaigns.Facebook Privacy

 ||The Course Search on all college websites uses Session cookies.